This story was originally published and last updated .

-On Android 10, Google put almost all privacy controls in one single location under Settings -> Privacy.
+On Android 10 and 11, Google put almost all privacy controls in one single location under Settings -> Privacy.

-Should you be one of the lucky few who have received Android 10 already, you can head to Settings -> Privacy to tweak which personal data you're sharing with Google.
+If you're on Android 10 or 11 already, you can head to your system settings and look for the Privacy section to tweak which personal data you're sharing with Google.
 You'll find everything this article talks about regarding your Google Account and Android settings in there.
-For everyone else, these options are scattered all over Android, but don't worry: we're here to help you find them all, and we will also share which advantages and disadvantages come with tweaking them.
+For everyone else, these options are scattered all over your phone, but don't worry: we're here to help you find them all, and we will also share which advantages and disadvantages come with changing them.

 Disable Location History and Tracking

-You may know that Google stores a history of all the places you've visited by default, accessible via Google Maps -> Your Timeline.
+You may have turned on Location History when you first got your phone, a feature that allows Google to store a history of all of the places you've visited, accessible in Google Maps under Your Timeline.
 While Google says it protects this data and doesn't share it with third parties, you might still be uncomfortable knowing the company has a complete track record of your every step (while carrying your phone).
-It's possible to turn off this location tracking altogether, but to do so thoroughly, you need to flip quite a few switches.
+It's possible to turn off location tracking altogether, but to do so thoroughly, you need to flip quite a few switches.
 That's why we've published a whole other article on the issue.
 Check it out here.

 Keep in mind that turning off Location History comes with some minor disadvantages: Your timeline in Google Maps won't update anymore, your Google Assistant will lose some capabilities, and your automatic commuting notifications will stop appearing.

-Android 10 only: Prevent apps from tracking your location in the background
+Android 10 and higher: Prevent apps from tracking your location in the background

-Android 10 improves some of Android's notoriously bad privacy practices of old, as you can finally prevent both third-party and first-party apps from polling your location in the background, limiting their location access to only while in use.
+Android 10 improved some of Android's notoriously bad privacy practices of old.
+It prevents both third-party and first-party apps from polling your location in the background, limiting their location access to only while in use.

-Head to Settings -> apps & notifications -> Permissions manager -> Location.
+To limit which apps have access to your location, head to Settings -> apps & notifications -> Permissions manager -> Location.
 There, you'll find a list of all apps installed on your phone.
-You can individually set limits for each by choosing a tier: Allowed all the time, allowed only while in use, or denied.
-I keep most of my apps on the medium setting, as many of them offer added benefits when they have access to my location, especially navigation apps.
+You can individually set location tracking limits for each by choosing a tier: Allowed all the time, allowed only while in use, or denied.
+While most apps don't ever need your location, some of them offer added benefits when they have access, especially those for navigation.

 On older Android versions, you'll have to choose between always allowing and always forbidding location access.
 You should carefully assess which apps you trust and check what you really gain from sharing your location with an application.
 In a hotel booking app, for example, you probably won't search for accommodations in your current vicinity and most likely won't need to give it access to your location.
 Other apps allow you to set your address manually, too, like weather apps or food delivery services.
 They offer the same functionality with the minor inconvenience of typing in your address.